UndeadNo5/Karma-CS50-2020/README.md

 Problem set 2

- Readability - determine the reading grade level of given text - *can update to combine 3 functions into a single if/if else loop, so the code is only looping through the text once rather than 3 times
+ Readability - determine the reading grade level of given text - *can update to combine 3 functions into a single if/if else loop, so the code is only looping through the text once rather than 3 times*
+Caesar - A simple shift cypher that preserves upper and lower and non alpha characters